Rats In Cavity Walls

 Via the neighbours – in linked properties, through underfloor cavities, lofts, and linked gutters.

-Via open doors, windows, and presents from your cat! – sometimes it will be a single rat, and no infestation exists.
+Via open doors, windows, and presents from your cat! – Sometimes it will be a single rat, and no infestation exists.

 Via Cellars and underfloor storage rooms.